 Alpacka Packrafts from Packraft Europe

 For an alternative place to buy Alpacka packrafts, Packraft Europe is a possibility.
-Packraft Europe is based in Austria, but they ship to all countries within the EU (of course, this could discount the UK if Brexit goes ahead).
+Packraft Europe is based in Austria, but they ship to all countries within the EU (they presumably still ship to the UK at this time).
 They offer free shipping on orders over €500, which means that all packraft orders come with free delivery.
 They have a slightly larger range than Back Country, including the Alpacka Oryx and Alpacka Mule, but the prices are largely the same.

 For another European option, take a look at the Germany-based Anfibio Packrafting Store.